lino-framework/book/docs/admin/index.rst

 approaches.
 But even experienced Django hosters might find interesting tricks or inspiration for their system by reading how we do it.

-Theoretically this document contains everything you need to know.
-As long as there is a difference between theory and practice you are likely to get free support by the Lino Team.

 Installation